 It's hard to find a better school than University of Illinois at Urbana - Champaign if you wish to study Electrical Engineering.
-University of Illinois at Urbana - Champaign Electrical Engineering students make 4.2% more than the typical EE grad.
+After graduating, EE students generally earn around $66,027 at the beginning of their careers.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 It's difficult to beat Georgia Institute of Technology - Main Campus if you wish to pursue Electrical Engineering as a major.
-Graduates from the Electrical Engineering major at Georgia Institute of Technology - Main Campus get 6.0% more than the typical graduate in this field.
+After graduating, EE students usually make an average of $67,034 in their early careers.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 Ohio State University - Main Campus is a great choice for individuals interested in an Electrical Engineering major.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

-Texas A&M University - College Station is a good decision for students pursuing an Electrical Engineering degree.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+Pennsylvania State University - University Park is a good choice for students pursuing an Electrical Engineering degree.
+Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 Only 5.2% of Pennsylvania State University - Main Campus graduates are in loan default.
 That is impressive, because the national average is 7.0%.
 Roughly 22.0% of students submit ACT scores, with the standard score being in the 27 range.
 Obtain all the vital specifics on Penn State by checking out their scorecard.